 Since not an orbital period itself, we cannot expect for the P_R to have 2π -phase-shifted, i.e., in the same way as precession and obliquity did.
-Then, and since P_R was extracted as a sole actor only once - in the absence of (p, P_i), the way in which P modulates P_R is determined entirely by the effects of annual variation in the equation of time on P itself, Figure 3.
-Puetz et al. (2016) have already shown the effect of this variation on P, albeit in the 1 ky-1 My band and for the base cycle in that band, as a phase coefficient k = 2.829.
-(Note that those authors, based on observations of the discrete time translation symmetry alone (i.e., of paleodata periods tripling, halving, and doubling), mistakenly assigned the unit of a solar year to the above coefficient of proportionality and called it a period, $P{0,0}$, when in fact it is the symmetry alone which arises due to annual variation in the equation of time, Figure 3).
+Then, and since P_R was extracted as a sole actor only once - in the absence of (p, P_i) , the way in which P_R modulates P_R is determined entirely by the effects of annual variation in the equation of time on P_R itself, Fig. 3.
+Puetz et al. (2016) have already shown the effect of this variation on P_R , albeit in the 1 ky-1 My band and for the base cycle in that band, as a phase coefficient P_R is expected as P_R is determined entirely by the effects of annual variation in the equation of P_R albeit in the 1 ky-1 My band and for the base cycle in that band, as a phase coefficient P_R is determined entirely by the effects of this variation on P_R albeit in the 1 ky-1 My band and for the base cycle in that band, as a phase coefficient P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of annual variation in the equation of P_R is determined entirely by the effects of P_R is determined alone (i.e., of paleodata periods tripling, halving, and doubling), mistakenly assigned the unit of a solar year to the above coefficient of proportionality and called it a period, $P{0,0}$, when in fact it is the symmetry alone which arises due to annual variation in the equation of time, Fig. 3).

-Since P_R is tacitly assumed itself affected by the same variation, and we want to test an implied physical hypothesis (of P_R being the strongest resonance period, on a par with P itself, or even stronger in terms of damage potential to solid matter), k is already the phase-shift of P_R and is a (dimensionless) coefficient.
-Then all we need to do to establish the implied hypothesis is compare the match of P_R and P against k.
-Then, since we can see that $P_R / P = 2.838$, the matching is within 3‰, or practically absolute, and thus the results from the GVSA, Figure 3, are independently and numerically validated.
+Since P_R is tacitly assumed itself affected by the same variation, and we want to test an implied physical hypothesis (of P_R being the strongest resonance period, on a par with P itself, or even stronger in terms of damage potential to solid matter), k is already a phase-shift of P_R and is a (dimensionless) coefficient.
+Then all we need to do to establish or rule out the implied physical hypothesis is compare the match of P_R and P against k.
+And since we can see that $P_R / P = 2.838$, the matching is within 3‰, or practically absolute, so the results from the GVSA, Fig. 3, are independently and numerically validated.

-Furthermore, since k itself (again, as a coefficient instead of period) is just a reflection of π , i.e., k = 9/10 $\cdot \pi$ to within 0.5‰, i.e., practically 1 $\cdot \pi$, this odd-multiple π -phase-shift of P_R from P reveals that P_R is a carrier of classical destructive rather than constructive (even-multiple) interference, itself phase-shifted from P so that P_R = (9/10) π P. The instability in the k = π equality, as due to a 9/10 reflection alone (itself a reflection to within 0.5‰), is an independent confirmation that the destructive interference of P_R is due to inherently unstable angular deflection of a mechanical resonance.
+Furthermore, since k itself (again, as a coefficient instead of period) is just a reflection of π , i.e., $k = 9/10 \cdot \pi$ to within 0.5‰, i.e., practically $1 \cdot \pi$, this odd-multiple π -phase-shift of P_R from P reveals that P_R is a carrier of classical destructive rather than constructive (even-multiple) interference, itself phase-shifted from P so that $P_R = (9/10) \pi \cdot P$.
+The instability in the $k = \pi$ equality, as due to a 9/10 reflection alone (itself a reflection to within 0.5‰), is an independent confirmation that the destructive interference of P_R is due to inherently unstable angular deflection of a mechanical resonance.